gma/nesta/RELEASING.md

 2. Update the `CHANGES` file with a summary of significant changes since the previous release.

+3. Commit these changes with a commit message of 'Bump version to <version>'

-3. Check the versions of Ruby used in `.travis.yml` are up to date.
+4. Check the versions of Ruby used in `.travis.yml` are up to date.
 If new Ruby versions need testing, update the config and re-run the Travis build.

-4. Generate a new site with the `nesta` command, install the demo content, check that it runs okay locally.
+5. Generate a new site with the `nesta` command, install the demo content, check that it runs okay locally.

-5. If everything seems fine, run `rake release`.
+6. If everything seems fine, run `rake release`.

-6. Publish an announcement blog post and email the list.
+7. Publish an announcement blog post and email the list.